BeppeMagro/SDAnext/README.md

 3. 🔍 Open the **most recent** subfolder.
 4. ▶️ Locate the file named:
     ```
-    SDAnext.exe
+    SDAnext_vX.Y.exe
     ```
     and double-click it to launch the application.

-💡 *Tip: Once you've found the executable, you can **copy `SDAnext.exe` anywhere** on your computer (e.g., Desktop, Documents, etc.).
+💡 *Tip: Once you've found the executable, you can **copy `SDAnext_vX.Y.exe` anywhere** on your computer (e.g., Desktop, Documents, etc.).
 You may also delete the rest of the downloaded files if you no longer need them.*

 ---